-You grow these herbs the same way you do microgreens, only you’re growing herb seeds instead of micro vegetables.
-Micro herbs have the benefit of not only adding nutrition to meals, but also beauty and taste.
+Growing micro herbs is easy and it’s just like growing microgreens, only you’re growing herb seeds instead of micro vegetables.
+Micro herbs are nutritious, beautiful, and tasty.
 One thing I love about micro herbs is how pretty and frilly many of them are.

 You can grow any herb and harvest at micro size.
 They taste similar to the larger herbs, but tend to be milder in taste and texture.

-- Basil– Green & Purple basil make a super tasty micro herb.
+- Basil: Green & Purple basil make a super tasty micro herb.
 You can also use unique basil types like cinnamon basil, licorice basil or lemon.
+Dry your basil to use it over longer periods of time.

-- Nasturtiums– I knew nasturtiums were an edible flower so I was delighted to find out you can grow them as micro greens from Urban Greens Sydney Slight peppery flavor.
+- Nasturtiums: I know nasturtiums are edible flowers, so I was delighted to find out you can grow them as micro greens that have a slight peppery flavor.

 - Fill a seeding tray with soil, make sure you have one that has drainage holes and place it inside another seeding tray that is solid without the drainage.